Constraints on the axial-vector and pseudo-scalar mediated WIMP-nucleus interactions from PandaX-4T experiment

 where $N$ denotes the proton ($p$) or neutron ($n$), $\mu_N$ is the reduced mass for WIMP scattering off the nucleon,$\mu_A$ is the reduced mass of WIMP and the target nucleus, $S_N(q^2)$ is the structure factor for ``proton-only" or ``neutron-only'' cases~\cite{Klos:2013rwa}.
-Due to the cancellation between spins of nucleon pairs, the SD cross section with nucleus is dominated by the unpaired nucleon, which is neutron for $\rm ^{129}Xe$ and $\rm ^{131}Xe$.
-It should be noticed that the cross section of ``proton-only" case is significantly enhanced due to chiral two-body currents involving the exchange of a pion.
+Due to the cancellation between spins of nucleon pairs, the SD cross-section with a nucleus is dominated by the unpaired nucleon, which is neutron for $\rm ^{129}Xe$ and $\rm ^{131}Xe$.
+It should be noticed that the cross-section of the ``proton-only" case is significantly enhanced due to chiral two-body currents involving the exchange of a pion.

 The differential event rate for the WIMP SD interaction can be then written as~\cite{Savage:2008er,Lewin:1995rx}